siyamsarker/WireShield/README.md

 ### Automatic cleanup

-- **On menu load**: WireShield automatically checks for expired clients when you open the management menu
+- **Daily at 00:00**: WireShield installs a cron job that checks and removes expired clients automatically at midnight
-- **Manual check**: Use menu option 5 ("Check expired clients") to manually scan and remove expired clients
+- **Manual check**: Use menu option 5 ("Check expired clients") any time to scan and remove expired clients immediately
-- When expired clients are found, they are automatically removed from the server and all configuration files are deleted
+- When expired clients are found, they are removed from the server and all configuration files are deleted; actions are logged to syslog

 ### Viewing expiration dates